AegirCoop/aegir-coop-docs/by-laws/commentary/by-law1.md

 Written resolutions, signed by all directors can be used for isolated and relatively urgent issues that require debate.

-### Article 11: Revocation [](../by-law1.md#article-11-revocation){: .fa .fa-bookmark}

-It is important that members are aware of their right to dispose of directors.
-It goes without saying that the use of the procedure under the law must be used in extreme cases.

-### Article 12: Holiday\* [](../by-law1.md#article-12-holiday){: .fa .fa-bookmark}

-To ensure maximum expertise on the board, it is important not to leave seats vacant (due to resignation, dismissal or other).
-The board can therefore fill the seat temporarily.

 Chapter VII:  Executive Committee [](../by-law1.md#chapter-vii-executive-committee){: .fa .fa-bookmark}
 ---------------------------------